Charter Party Clauses

 GENCON ’94, Part II, Clause 2 – “Owners’ Responsibility Clause”

-“The Owners are responsible for loss of or damage to the goods, or for delay in delivery of the goods, only if the loss, damage, or delay is due to personal want of due diligence by the Owners or their Manager in ensuring the ship is fully seaworthy, properly manned, equipped, and supplied, or due to a personal act or default of the Owners or their Manager.
+Under this type of clause, Owners are responsible for loss of or damage to the goods, or for delay in delivery, only where the loss, damage, or delay results from the personal lack of due diligence of the Owners or their Manager in making the ship seaworthy, properly manned, equipped, and supplied, or from the personal act or default of the Owners or their Manager.

-Shipowners are not responsible for loss, damage, or delay resulting from any other cause whatsoever, even if caused by the neglect or default of the Master, crew, or any other person employed by the Owners on board or ashore, for whom they would otherwise be responsible, or due to the unseaworthiness of the Vessel at the time of loading, voyage commencement, or any other time.”
+The clause then attempts to exclude responsibility for loss, damage, or delay arising from other causes, even where the event is caused by the neglect or default of the Master, crew, or other persons employed by the Owners on board or ashore, or by the unseaworthiness of the ship at the time of loading, at the commencement of the voyage, or at another time.

 Baltime 1939, Edition 2001, Part II, Clause 12 – “Responsibility and Exemption”

-“The Owners are responsible for any delay in delivering the Vessel, delay during the Charter period, or loss or damage to goods onboard only if such delay or loss results from a lack of due diligence by the Owners or their Manager in ensuring the Vessel is seaworthy and fit for the voyage, or from any other personal act, omission, or default by the Owners or their Manager.
+Under this wording, Owners are responsible for delay in delivering the ship, delay during the charter period, or loss of or damage to goods on board only where such delay, loss, or damage results from lack of due diligence by Owners or their Manager in making the ship seaworthy and fit for the voyage, or from another personal act, omission, or default by Owners or their Manager.

-In all other cases, the Shipowners bear no responsibility for damage or delay, regardless of how it arises, even if caused by the neglect or default of their employees.
-The Owners are also not liable for loss or damage caused by strikes, lock-outs, or work stoppages, including those involving the Ship Master, Officers, or Crew, whether partial or widespread.
-The Charterers, on the other hand, are liable for any loss or damage to the Vessel or the Owners resulting from loading goods contrary to Charter terms, improper or negligent bunkering, incorrect loading, stowing, or discharging of goods, or any other negligent act committed by them or their employees.”
+In other cases, the clause attempts to exclude Owners’ responsibility for damage or delay, however caused, even where the cause is the neglect or default of their employees.
+The clause also excludes liability for loss or damage caused by strikes, lockouts, or stoppages of work, including those involving the Ship Master, Officers, or Crew, whether partial or general.
+Charterers, however, remain liable for loss or damage to the ship or to Owners caused by loading cargo contrary to the Charter Party, improper or negligent bunkering, incorrect loading, stowing, or discharging, or other negligent acts by Charterers or their servants.

 “Charterers and Owners exempt each other from responsibility for non-performance of this agreement when same is caused by Acts of God, Governmental, Institutional Restrictions, or any other cause beyond control of either party.”